alcrene/emd-falsify/README.md

 The current implementation of the hierarchical beta process (used for sampling quantile paths) has seen quite a lot of testing for numerical stability, but little optimization effort.
 In particular it makes a lot of calls to functions in `scipy.optimize`, which makes the whole function quite slow: even with a relatively complicated data model like the [pyloric circuit](https://alcrene.github.io/pyloric-network-simulator/pyloric_simulator/prinz2004.html), drawing quantile paths can still take 10x longer than generating the data.

-Substantial performance improvements to the sampling algorithm are almost certainly possible with dedicated computer science effort.
-Since that is the current bottleneck, that would also proportionately reduce compute time for the whole EMD procedure.
+Substantial performance improvements to the sampling algorithm are almost certainly possible with dedicated computer science effort, which would proportionately reduce compute time for the whole EMD procedure.

+The hierarchical beta process is also not the only possible process for stochastically generating quantile paths: it was chosen in part because it made proving self-consistency particularly simple.
+Other processes may provide other advantages, either with respect to statistical robustness or computation speed.